.

 Buff-necked Ibis

-Widespread throughout its large habitat range, the Buff-necked Ibis is evaluated as Least Concern on the IUCN Red List of threatened Species.
+With a large range and an estimated population of 25,000 to 100,000, the Buff-necked Ibis is evaluated as Least Concern on the IUCN Red List of threatened Species.

 References